xsf/xmpp.org/content/blog/newsletter/2026-02-05-newsletter.md

 ### XMPP Summit 28

 The XSF held its [28th XMPP Summit](https://wiki.xmpp.org/web/Conferences/Summit_28) during January 29th and 30th 2026 in Brussels (Belgium, Europe).
 During this two-day gathering, we discussed XMPP protocol development topics and kept making progress on current issues within the protocol and ecosystem.
-We would like to thank everyone that took part of the Summit for their continuous commitment and contribution to the XFS and all the XMPP related projects!
+We would like to thank everyone that took part in the Summit for their continuous commitment and contribution to the XSF and all the XMPP related projects!

-The XSF would like to extend a special thank you to those who made the Summit possible:
+The XSF would like to extend a special thank you to those who made this Summit possible:

 - [Edward Maurer](LINK) for his time, resources, strong commitment, thorough contribution and attention to detail in the organization of the event.
 - [NAME](LINK) for sponsoring the XSF Dinner.